How To Grow Nasturtium Flowers In Containers

 Uses For Ornamental Purposes

-When climbing up arbours, fences, and trellises or pouring down from hanging baskets and window boxes, Tropaeolum types provide incredible vertical growth and fantastic colour.
+Nasturtium types provide incredible vertical growth and fantastic colour when climbing up arbours, fences, and trellises or pouring down from hanging baskets and window boxes.

 Compact varieties make stunning spillers in pots or topple over the edges of low foundation walls and rock garden pockets, and they add flair to raised beds and borders.

-Nasturtiums create a decorative and valuable scrambling ground cover for concealing stumps or unsightly locations, as well as a weed barrier to prevent encroachment of the garden or lawn, thanks to their fast-growing, abundant leaves.
+Thanks to their fast-growing, abundant leaves, nasturtiums create a decorative and valuable scrambling ground cover for concealing stumps or unsightly locations.
+They also act as a weed barrier to prevent encroachment of the garden or lawn.

 The profuse foliage works well as a filler or seasonal screen in challenging situations, such as beneath decks or stairs, poor soil sites, and shady spots.

-Nasturtiums are an excellent aphid trap crop when grown as a companion plant.
-Plant near the crops you want to protect as a trap, then hose off aphids as needed.
+Nasturtiums are excellent aphid trap crops when grown as companion plants.
+Plant them near the crops you want to protect as a trap, then hose off aphids as needed.

 Many caterpillars, cucumber beetles, squash bugs, and whiteflies are deterred, whereas predatory insects such as ladybugs, lacewings, and parasitic wasps are attracted.
 The Tropaeolum genus can be grown alongside Brassicas, cucumbers, melons, radishes, and tomatoes.